Affiliate Programs Marketing - A Beginner's Guide

 You shouldn't install more

 than two banners and few buttons on each page.
-Banners are best placed
+Banners are placed

-at top and bottom of a page while you may wish to place buttons within
+at and bottom of a page while you may wish to place buttons within

-the page menu (left or right margin) or at top or bottom of the page.
+the page menu (left or right margin) or at or bottom of the page.

 Occasionally test your affiliate links, banners and buttons to see whether they are working and whether the affiliate merchant is still in business.